FraPochetti/visual-llms/README.md

 ## 🧪 Python Test Scripts

-Standalone Python scripts in `python_stuff/` for testing Gemini API models:
+Standalone Python scripts (legacy) were used for earlier experiments and are not required.

 ### Test Imagen 4 (Image Generation)